Help us understand our audience.

 Strategy overview

-Multiple systematic reviews and meta-analyses of rigorous evaluations show that effective charter schools can be associated with significant improvements in math, reading, and science achievement.
+Multiple systematic reviews and meta-analyses of rigorous evaluations show that charter schools can be associated with significant improvements in math, reading, and science achievement.

 • A 2018 systematic review found that KIPP schools had positive effects on math (12 percentile points improvement) and English language arts (8 percentile points improvement) and potentially positive effects on science and social studies achievement.